-Name Name: KEVIN SMITH EID: clerks2

-Addre ess: 12344 Organa a Street; Capita al City, Alderan 02000

-Phone e: 867-5309 Email: k-dog@physics.austin.u S

-Name of Supervisor (le ave blank if you d o not have one): Yoda

-Field of Interest: Funda amental Theor y
+Name: KEVIN SMITH EID: clerks2 Address: 12344 Organa Street; Capital City, Alde eran 02000 Phone: 867-5309 Email: k-dog@physics.austin.us Name of Supervisor (leave blank if you do not have on e): Yoda Field of Interest: Fundamental Theory

-Prop osed Course Work for Fall 2011
+Proposed Course Work for Fall 2011

 Course # Unique # Title of Course Instructor

 PHY 385K 10000 Classical Mechanics Skywalker

 M381D 60000 Complex Analysis Weil

 PHY 398T 00300 Supervised Teaching in Physics Coker

-you are taking PHY 390 or 690, please write in the na I to fill out a 390/690 Form, have it signed by the faculty
+Courses are listed on the back of this form.
+If you are taking PHY 390 or 690, please write in the name of the faculty member who will supervise your research.
+[You will also need to fill out a 390/690 Form, have it signed by the faculty member and return it to Matt].

-next to basis). immed or drop as that registe the course indicated to the class ending in the class end in the cl tes that you are in the any core or re I have until the 4 th the 4 th and the 12 tructor.
-If you are ang in "R" in your form edule on UTDirect to make sure you are in the coregistered on a Credit/No Credit basis (some courguired course on the Credit/No Credit basis.
-Report Class Day (22 January 2010) to make changes to the Class Day (3 February 2010) you will need Profe in candidacy, you must be continuously register first semester of candidacy, and the one ending in the read and understand the preceding notices/p rses are only offered on this ort any errors in registration your schedule freely (to add ssor Keto's signature as well red in 399, 699, or 999 (you "W" thereafter). olicies: (initial)
+After you have registered, check your schedule on UTDirect to make sure you are in the correct courses.
+The letter "Z" next to the course indicates that you are registered on a Credit/No Credit basis (some courses are only offered on this basis).
+You should not take any core or required course on the Credit/No Credit basis.
+Report any errors in registration immediately to Matt.
+You have until the 4th Class Day (22 January 2010) to make changes to your schedule freely (to add or drop a class), between the 4th and the 12th Class Day (3 February 2010) you will need Professor Keto's signature as well as that of the course's instructor.
+If you are in candidacy, you must be continuously registered in 399, 699, or 999 (you register for the class ending in "R" in your first semester of candidacy, and the one ending in "W" thereafter).
+I have read and understand the preceding notices/policies: (initial)

-Gradu ate Advisor's App roval:
+Graduate Advisor's Approval: